 N&N Fun Fact for the Day: Walnuts contain a chemical called Juglone which is toxic to Tomatoes…who knew!?

-There is no equipment that is absolutely necessary for composting.
+There is no equipment that is absolutely necessary for making compost.
 You could build your own bin with a couple of lengths of lumber or pallets and some nails very easily.
 Ideally, you would make two of these bin, turning the ‘hot' compost from one bin to the the empty bin as necessary.
-The downside to a bin like this is that it is not animal proof and you will most likely attract rats and raccoons to your composting bin.
+The downside to a compost bin like this is that it is not animal proof and you will most likely attract rats and raccoons to your composting bin.

 If you aren't in to building something at the moment, there are many options on the market.
 There areStationary Compost Bins, which is one of types we use.

 These stationary bins usually have the largest capacity, holding between 10-15 cubic feet.
 They typically have a ‘door' at the bottom where the finished compost will settle and be easily retrieved.
-The downside of these bins is that is hard to aerate the contents which means it will take a bit longer for your raw materials to ultimately transform into finished compost.
+The downside of these compost bins is that is hard to aerate the contents which means it will take a bit longer for your raw materials to ultimately transform into finished compost.

 I do like that this bin sits on the ground, making it accessible to beneficial worms, insects and micro-organisms.
 You can find them at most hardware stores and on Amazon.
 Often, city and county waste services will offer them at discount prices.